TheStrategistNS/MyGameEngine/README.md

 # MyGameEngine
 This is just me experimenting with Java by attempting to create a very basic game engine.
 I don't expect anyone to even see this, but if you have any suggestions, feel free to tell me.

+For some reason, Github thinks this is in html.
+It is in Java.